CURENT/andes/docs_new/source/tutorials/01-installation.md

 ## New to Python

-### Setting Up Mambaforge
+### Setting Up miniforge

-If you are new to Python and want to get started quickly, use Mambaforge, a conda-like package manager configured with conda-forge.
+If you are new to Python and want to get started quickly, use miniforge, a conda-like package manager configured with conda-forge.

-**Step 1:** Download the latest Mambaforge for your platform from [miniforge releases](https://github.com/conda-forge/miniforge#mambaforge).
+**Step 1:** Download the latest miniforge for your platform from [miniforge releases](https://github.com/conda-forge/miniforge#miniforge).

 - Most users: `x86_64(amd64)` for Intel and AMD processors
 - Mac with Apple Silicon: `arm64(Apple Silicon)` for best performance